Best & Worst Subaru Legacy Years

 • Windshield wiper motor problems

 Curious about the 2010 and 2011 Legacy’s dirty laundry?
-Take a glimpse at the NHTSA’s files on recalls and complaints.
-Fair warning: what you find might make you reconsider these model years!
+Take a peek at the NHTSA’s files on recalls and complaints.
+Fair warning: what you find might make you rethink these model years!

 Best & Worst Years for Subaru Legacy 6th Generation (2015-2019)